An ECU Online Master of HRM student sits at a table working on her laptop and smiling at the camera.

 “These women are less likely to apply for a promotion for several reasons, including avoidance of work-life conflict and a lack of confidence in their academic work because of their competing home and career responsibilities,” says Sharafizad.

-Postgraduate human resource management courses can empower you to tackle the gender gap through your own career and the careers of others.
+Postgraduate human resource courses can empower you to tackle the gender gap through your own career and the careers of others.
 ECU’s Master of Human Resource Management includes the unit Diversity and Inclusion, which empowers students to identify and analyse the key barriers to creating inclusive and diverse workplaces and create strategies to address them.

 Careers in human resource management